Rise-Vision/rise-text/README.md

 The component provides an additional numeric property, `fontsize`, which can be used to specify a size in pixel units.
 This property exists mainly to allow users customization of `rise-text` instances on Attribute Editor.
 If not provided in the template, the size of the text component will depend on external styling (it can still be customized on Attribute Editor).

+Also, by setting `multiline` attribute to `true`, the component is capable of handling line breaks from `value` and present them in multiple lines.

 ### Attributes

 This component receives the following list of attributes: